 When Empress Elisabeth had her candied violets delivered from Demel in the 19th century, this elegant Konditorei had already been making cakes and the like for close on 100 years.

-- Window and interior displays are often a tourist attraction in their own right
+- Windows and displays often a tourist attraction in their own right

 - Enjoy coffee house flair in the seated areas